helanayoussef0/AskDocsAI/README.md

 - UI/UX improvements based on user feedback.
 - Unit and Integration Tests
 - more security considerations with no use of third party api

+- Authentication: Add JWT-based auth to track user-specific documents.

+- Scalability: Use Redis/Celery for async document processing and/or replace ChromaDB with Pinecone for persistent storage.

+- Security: Validate file types and scan for malware and/or rate-limit API endpoints.

+- Error Handling: Add retry logic for failed API calls and/or implement proper logging (e.g., with logging or Sentry).

+- UI Improvements: Add progress bars for file uploads and/or stream answers using Server-Sent Events (SSE).